psu/shortlet/README.md

 ## Details

 A _shortlet_ is a custom command.
-You configure it with the details needed to perform a small hack on a webpage.
-Each shortlet contains a list of actions, conditions and other properties.
-Shortlets are run by the launcher.
+You configure it to perform the hack you desire.
+Each shortlet contains one or more actions, conditions and other properties.
+Shortlets are run from the command palette aka. the launcher.

-An _action_ is a predefined piece of code that are run with a set of defined input values.
-There are actions of different types, but most of them does something in the DOM.
+An _action_ is a predefined piece of code that is performed when you run the shortlet.
+It has a set of defined input values.
+There are different types of actions, most of them does something with the DOM.

-A _condition_ needs to be met for a shortlet to be available.
+_Conditions_ decide if a shortlet should be available for a certain webpage.
 Currently, only URL conditions are supported.

-Other shortlet properties include _id_, _title_, _shortcut_, and _repeat_.
+Other shortlet properties are _id_, _title_, _shortcut_, and _repeat_.

 ---